awsdocs/aws-doc-sdk-examples/ruby/README.md

-# AWS SDK for Ruby Version 3 code examples!
+# AWS SDK for Ruby Version 3 code examples
 ## Overview
 The code examples in this topic show you how to use the AWS SDK for Ruby Version 3 with AWS.